josippapez/twig-go-to-definition/README.md

 ## Known Issues

-- Variable reference navigation is not yet implemented
+- Variable reference navigation is limited to local template scope
-- Only supports basic Twig syntax patterns
+- Complex Twig expressions may not be fully supported
-- Template path resolution may not work with complex custom directory structures
+- Template path resolution may not work with highly customized directory structures
+- Performance may be impacted with very large template hierarchies

 ## Release Notes

+### 0.0.4

+Enhanced implementation with comprehensive feature support:

+- Added navigation for `{{ parent() }}` calls to parent template blocks
+- Added navigation for `{{ block('name') }}` function calls
+- Implemented variable reference navigation within templates
+- Added intelligent auto-completion for templates, blocks, variables, and Twig tags
+- Added hover information with detailed context
+- Added real-time diagnostics for template validation
+- Improved template path resolution with better error handling
+- Enhanced block navigation across template inheritance chains
+- Added support for variable definitions in `{% set %}` and `{% for %}` statements

 ### 0.0.1